-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The rationale for changing these rules it to create greater consistency in the operation of all marihuana businesses.
-This cannot be done with the rules as currently written. - 8.
-Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+A. What is the rationale for changing the rules instead of leaving them as currently written?

+The rationale for changing these rules is to create greater consistency in the testing of marihuana product and to ensure that testing standards are updated based upon recent U.S. Food & Drug Administration, Centers for Disease Control Prevention, and Michigan Department of Health and Human Services concerns.
+This cannot be done with the rules as currently written.

-These rules protect the health, safety, and welfare of Michigan citizens by enforcing consistent operational standards in all marihuana businesses across medical and adult use operations.
-This also makes it easier for those licensees who operate both medical and adult-use businesses, they will have one regulatory framework to comply with instead of two.
+8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

+The proposed rules create consistent requirements in the testing of marihuana product that will be available to medical marihuana patients as well as adult-use consumers.
+They are structured to ensure that marihuana product is reasonably free from contaminants for all users.

-- 9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded. - These rules are replacing R333.231, R333.232, R333.233, R333.234, R333.235, R333.236, R333.237, R333.238, R333.282 and Adult-Use Marihuana Establishments Emergency Rules 30-40 and 57. - 10.
-Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).
+9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.

+These rules are replacing R333.245, R333.246, R333.247, R333.248, and Adult-Use Marihuana Establishments Emergency Rules 41-44.

+10. Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).